void-linux/void-docs/src/config/kernel.md

 ## Kernel modules

 Kernel modules are typically drivers for devices or filesystems.
-Normally the kernel automatically loads required modules, but sometimes it may be neccessary to explicitly load modules at boot.
+Normally the kernel automatically loads required modules, but sometimes it may be necessary to explicitly load modules at boot.

 ### Loading kernel modules at boot